jaykuthadi-04/fullstack-youGO/README.md

 - User registration and login with JWT authentication
 - Search and browse available flights
 - Book flight tickets
-- Email confirmation on successful booking
+- Nodemailer integrated for email notification support
 - Secure password storage with bcrypt hashing
 - AWS cloud integration for storage and scalability